Guardiola dreams of miracle, Klopp of holding City at bay

 Manchester (United Kingdom) (AFP) - Pep Guardiola insists Manchester City are destined to win the Champions League one day, even if they fail to overcome a 3-0 quarter-final first-leg deficit against Liverpool on Tuesday.

-Meanwhile, the Reds are sweating on the fitness of striker Mohamed Salah.
+Meanwhile, the Reds had been sweating on the fitness of forward Mohamed Salah but the Egyptian was named in their starting line-up by manager Jurgen Klopp.

 A hitherto spectacular second season under Guardiola for City has unravelled in the past week as they were thrashed at Anfield in the first leg, and then let a 2-0 lead slip with the chance to seal the Premier League title against Manchester United in a 3-2 derby defeat on Saturday.

-Even if City go out, Guardiola could badly do with them winning at least the match to restore battered morale ahead of a tough league match with in-form Tottenham Hotspur at the weekend with the Premier League title theirs for the taking.
+Even if City go out, Guardiola could badly do with them winning at least the match to restore battered morale ahead of a tough league encounter with in-form Tottenham Hotspur at the weekend with the Premier League title potentially theirs for the taking.

-The trouble for Guardiola is even if Salah -- who scored his 38th goal of the season in the first leg before limping off -- is not able to play a role, Liverpool have enough firepower up front in the shape of Roberto Firmino and Sadio Mane to hurt City.
+The trouble for Guardiola is that as well as Salah -- who scored his 38th goal of the season in the first leg before limping off -- Liverpool have no shortage of firepower up front in the shape of Roberto Firmino and Sadio Mane.

-Liverpool manager Jurgen Klopp said on Monday Salah was more of a 'yes' than a 'no' for the trip to the Etihad, though whether he plays will only be decided later on Tuesday.
+Klopp said on Monday that Salah was more of a "yes" than a "no" for the trip to the Etihad, and he has clearly decided that it is worth taking a risk on his top scorer regardless of his fitness.

-More encouraging for Liverpool fans is that Guardiola has lost six times in the knockout stages and four of the teams who bested him went on to lift the trophy.
+Salah's presence is a huge boost for Liverpool, as is the fact that Guardiola has lost six times before in the Champions League knockout stages and four of the teams who bested him went on to lift the trophy.

-The Spaniard believes that were his team to pull off an extraordinary comeback it would take Abu Dhabi-backed City -- who have only reached the last four of the competition once -- to another level.
+The Spaniard believes that if his team can pull off an extraordinary comeback, it would take Abu Dhabi-backed City -- who have only reached the last four of the competition once -- to another level.

 "I know we are judged on results, but on the performances my team is extraordinary.
 It is not comparable for many others, it's top," Guardiola, whose side still boast a 13-point lead at the top of the Premier League, said.